For the best results, follow the design recommendations below:

 - Use textures or gradients for the backgrounds of your cards instead of solid colors.

-- Use backgrounds that bleed off the edge of the card, mat, or sticker instead of borders to make minor registration errors less noticable.
+- Use backgrounds that bleed off the edge of the card, mat, or sticker instead of borders to make minor registration errors less noticeable.
 DO NOT USE BORDERS!

-- Use the color profiles provided by The Game Crafter for closest color matching between what you see on your screen and on print.
+- Use the color profiles provided by The Game Crafter for closest color matching between what you see on your screen and in print.

 - Be aware that colors can turn out much darker in print than they appear on your computer screen, and that slight nuances may be lost.

 - Do not create any products on our site with borders.
 Small variances in registration/drift will cause your product to look much worse than if you use full bleed graphics.
 NO BORDERS!